GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 As data chunks arrive from the network, we append them to our buffer first.
-If the incoming data doesn't fit, we flush the full buffer into the database and clear it before appending the rest of the data to it.
+If the incoming data doesn't fit, we flush the full buffer into the database and clear it before appending the rest of the data.
 As a result our IndexedDB writes are less frequent, which leads to significantly improved write performance.